NelsonMALGAS/Dynamic_Web_Apps/README.md

 # DWA08

 This is the further modification of DWA06 & 07 so that is meets the SOLID Principles standards and also to make sure that the book preview is Encapsulated properly

+# DWA09

+This is the further modification of DWA06 ,07 & 08  so that is meets the SOLID Principles standards and also to make sure that the book preview is Encapsulated properly